-Submit one copy of the following item submit on e copy or tne : TOIIO\ ving items --------------------------------------- ----------- -------- -------- ---------- ------ -------
+Submit one copy of the following item ---------------------------------------

-Submit one copy of the following items.
 Required: Most of the items below are not submitted since this is a City application.
 Attached is a description of the employees wh will work on the project.
 Board of Directors list including position/title on board/city of residence.
 Contact numbers for Board Chair or President and Treasurer.
-Resolution or Board Minutes showing approval to apply and designation of person who will sign documents of behalf of the organization.
+Resolution or Board Minutes showing approval to apply and designation of person who will sign documents o behalf of the organization.
 Organization Chart Articles of Incorporation Bylaws Tax Exempt Determination Letter (for non-profit organizations) Organization's Current Budget and Proposed Budget for next fiscal year Most recent audit or CPA prepared review.
 Description of employees, board members, volunteers who will work with the project Non-discrimination Policy Statement If applicable: Application is not yet available; application process will be marketed citywide.
 Income is calculated with a detailed review of household financial records, per HUD standards.
 The rest are not applicable.
-Service area boundary for area benefit projects Fee schedule or structure for the project proposed for funding Copy of program application if one is used to select beneficiaries Description of how applicant income will be determined if there are direct beneficiaries Detailed explanation of any lawsuits, judgments, or bankruptcy proceedings Job descriptions for new positions expected to be filled using CDBG funding
+Service area boundary for area benefit projects Fee schedule or structure for the project proposed for funding Copy of program application if one is used to select beneficiaries Description of how applicant income will be determined if there are direct beneficiaries

+Detailed explanation of any lawsuits, judgments, or bankruptcy proceedings

+\\\\ Job descriptions for new positions expected to be filled using CDBG funding